SchenbergZY/manual/book/basic-features/banner.md

 # Banners and Announcements

-A banner can be added to the top of a Jupyter Book:
+A banner can be added to the top of a TeachBook:

 ```{figure} banner_mude.png
 ---